explodecomputer/alspac/README.md

 Rscript create_dictionary_from_stata.R /Volumes/data
 ```

-Following on, the package can be built in R:
+Following on, the package can be built in R. First edit the

 ```
 library(devtools)